 Nihal Uzun began working as a part-time assistant librarian at the BIAA in September 2015.
 She finished her BA in Archaeology at Hacettepe University in 2011, and she studied at preparatory school at Bilkent University in 2013-2014.
 She received her MA in Prehistoric and Protohistoric Archaeology Department at Adnan Menderes University, Aydın in 2019.
 At present, she is also studying in the Department of Cultural Heritage and Tourism at Anadolu University for a second BA.
 She is attending online courses and certificate programmes on Cultural Heritage.
 Nihal is also interested in archaeological theory and methods and has been joining archaeological excavations in Anatolia since 2008.

-Martyn Weeds graduated from the University of Liverpool in 2004 with a BA in Ancient History and Archaeology, and was awarded an MA in Contemporary History and Politics by Birkbeck College, University of London, in 2011.
+Martyn graduated from the University of Liverpool in 2004 with a BA in Ancient History and Archaeology, and was awarded an MA in Contemporary History and Politics by Birkbeck College, University of London, in 2011.
 He has held senior roles in several not-for-profit organisations, and before joining the BIAA in 2017 was Head of Supporter Engagement for a national charity in New Zealand.
-In addition to his work for the BIAA, Martyn is Executive Director of the British Napoleonic Bicentenary Trust, a martial arts instructor, a consultant – including for the British Council and Koç University, and serves as Honorary Secretary of the British Association for Near Eastern Archaeology (BANEA).
-His main interests include history, archaeology, current affairs, world travel, martial arts and all forms of outdoor activity.
+In addition to his work for the BIAA, Martyn is Executive Director of the British Napoleonic Bicentenary Trust, a martial arts instructor, a consultant – including for the British Council and Koç University – and Honorary Secretary of the British Association for Near Eastern Archaeology (BANEA).

 Başak Bodur joined the BIAA at the beginning of April 2018 as a part-time administrative assistant.
 Her responsibilities include managing bookings for the BIAA’s guesthouse, accommodation, membership, event planning and related duties, such as travel arrangements for visiting scholars and students.
 She holds a BSc from the Department of Geological Engineering at Middle East Technical University and an MBA from Atılım University.
 She is also a part-time lecturer in the Department of Child Development at Hacettepe University, and works as a free-lance yoga instructor.